 iShares Canadian Select Dividend Index ETF (TSX:XDV)

 iShares Canadian Select Dividend Index ETF seeks to replicate the performance of the Dow Jones Canada Select Dividend Index.
-The fund is another dividend ETF managed by BlackRock Asset Management Canada Limited.
-Its goal is to create long-term capital growth by investing in 30 high yielding Canadian companies in the Dow Jones Canada Total Market Index.
-Canadian Select Dividend Index ETF offers a large exposure to the financial sector and pays a monthly dividend income.
+Its goal is to create long-term capital growth by investing in 30 high-yielding Canadian companies in the Dow Jones Canada Total Market Index.
+XDV offers a large exposure to the financial sector and pays a monthly dividend income.

-The fund is the largest ETF on our list with a net asset value of $1.4 billion.
-It has MER fees of 0.55% and currently yields 4.24%.
+The fund has a net asset value of $1.5 billion.
+It has MER fees of 0.55% and has an annual distribution yield of 4.66%.

-For those wanting the chance for higher dividend returns weighed against a slightly higher risk factor given the concentration in sectors, this fund may be a good fit.
+Ultimately, this fund should be attractive for those wanting the chance for higher dividend returns weighed against a slightly higher risk factor given the concentration in sectors.

 BMO Canadian Dividend ETF (TSX:ZDV)